 For the Whole Gunfight at the O.K.
 Corral Story – Click Here

 Ike and his fellow Cow-boys didn’t take the judgment well.
 One response came the night of December 28th at Virgil Earp.
-He was on Allen Street, on his way to the Crystal Palace Saloon after leaving the Oriental.
+Walking on Allen Street, near the Crystal Palace Saloon after leaving the Oriental.
 Bullets struck his left arm, side and back.
 He survived, but was handicapped thereafter.
-He was able to name Frank Stilwell among the shooters, but Frank got off with an alibi.
+Frank Stilwell was named among the shooters, but got off with an alibi.

-Another retribution that shook Wyatt Earp to his soul happened on March 18, 1882.
-Morgan Earp was killed while playing pool in Campbell & Hatch’s on Allen Street.
-Doc found out and reacted with his heart and gut.
-He searched Tombstone, breaking down any door where he thought an offender may be.
+Another retribution that shook Wyatt Earp to his soul happened March 18, 1882.
+Morgan Earp was killed, playing pool in Campbell & Hatch’s on Allen Street.
+Doc found out, reacting with his heart and gut.
+He searched Tombstone, breaking down doors where he thought offenders may be.

 A coroner’s jury determined the murderers.
-Frank Stilwell, among those listed, even boasted of delivering the fatal shot.5 Wyatt Earp was determined to get justice for Morgan, in his own way.
+Frank Stilwell, among those listed, even boasted of delivering the fatal shot.5 Wyatt Earp resolved to get justice for Morgan, in his own way.
 His friend Doc always supported him.
-Doc and Wyatt traveled by train to go with Morgan's body to Tucson AZ.
-That was the first leg of Morgan's return to his burial in Colton California.
+Doc and Wyatt traveled by train escorting Virgil and Allie Earp to Tucson AZ.
+The couple caught the train to the Earp family home in Colton California, for Morgan’s burial.

-Wyatt and Doc got off the train in Tucson.
-It was now March 20, 1882.
-Suddenly Frank Stilwell appeared and a chase ensued.
+Wyatt and Doc got off the train in Tucson, now March 20, 1882.
+Suddenly Frank Stilwell appeared, a chase ensued.
 Wyatt blasted off shots at Stillwell, killing him.
-Doc came up and fired twice more at the dead Stilwell.
-Doc and Wyatt were both named on a warrant in his death, along with others in their party that day.5
+Doc appeared, firing twice more at the dead Stillwell.
+A warrant named Doc and Wyatt in his death, plus others in their party that day.5

-A determined Wyatt wanted to get all those behind the murder of his brother Morgan.
-He had his friends that stood with him, including Doc Holliday.
+Wyatt aimed to get everyone behind the murder of his brother Morgan.
+His friends stood with him, including Doc Holliday.
 They formed a posse.
 Cochise County Sheriff John Behan had his warrants.
-So he tried to arrest Wyatt and Doc as they were leaving town.
+So Behan tried to arrest Wyatt and Doc as they left town.
 But they refused to be detained.

-Their first stop was on March 22, 1882.
-They rode into the Dragoon Mountains to locate Pete Spence.
-At his camp they found Florentino Cruz.
+On March 22, 1882 they rode into the Dragoon Mountains to locate Pete Spence.
+At Spence’s camp was Florentino Cruz.
 As he ran from the posse, they shot him down.

 Next they went to Iron Springs in the Whetstone Mountains.
-Nine Cow-boys were there and presented an ambush.
-Wyatt killed Curly Bill Brocius and Johnny Barnes.
+Nine Cow-boys were there waiting in ambush.
+Wyatt allegedly killed Curly Bill Brocius and Johnny Barnes.
 The others escaped.
 Curly Bill’s body was never recovered.

-Since John Behan wasn't successful in arresting Wyatt and Doc, he secured a posse to get it done.
+Since John Behan didn’t arrest Wyatt and Doc, he secured a posse to get it done.
 After Iron Springs, Wyatt’s vendetta ride went Northwest to Henry Hooker’s Sierra Bonita Ranch.
-That’s located somewhat South of Safford, Arizona.
+That’s Southwest of Safford, Arizona.
 Hooker gave them food and shelter.
-He protected them from Behan’s posse when they followed them there.
+He protected them from Behan’s posse when they followed.

-Then Deming and on to stay in Albuquerque.
-Witnesses reported an argument between Wyatt and Doc Holliday at a restaurant in town.
-It concerned Wyatt’s relationship with Josephine Marcus.
+Then Deming and on to Albuquerque.
+Witnesses reported an argument between Wyatt and Doc Holliday at a restaurant there.
+Concerning Wyatt’s relationship with Josephine Marcus.
 Doc made a racial slur about her Jewish heritage.5,7

 They each went their separate ways.
 Wyatt went to Gunnison Colorado, while Doc Holliday went to Denver.7 In late May, Arizona put an extradition effort through to Colorado.
 Doc Holliday was arrested.